Blogging – or content marketing – is the current “in thing” when it comes to promoting your business.

 Blogging is a way to stay focused on your business

-OK, I might struggle to persuade some people on this one, but it really can be fun to put “pen to paper” or fingers to keyboard and create something which other people will read.
+OK, we might struggle to persuade some people on this one, but it really can be fun to put “pen to paper” or fingers to keyboard and create something which other people will read.
+If we really can’t persuade you on this one – Plan B’s copywriting services extend to writing relevant blog posts.